Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 The use of intuitive and familiar concepts (like of a face) and this recursive property of simplices-- i.e., they are made of smaller simplices themselves-- are the main reasons why we will use simplices in our computations.

 Now, how can we use simplices to understand our spaces better?
-The idea is to fill spaces by simplices, seeing them as collages of homeomorphic copies of $ \Delta^n$.
-Thus, we will be considering continuous maps $\sigma:\Delta^n\rightarrow X$, called chains, and we will want to describe $X$ as the union of images of chains.
-It is also common to call $\im \sigma$ itself a chain on $X$.
-The simplest conceptual way of describing this is with simplicial complexes.

-SIMPL COMPLEXES

-A simplicial complex on $\mathbb{R^n}$ is a set of simplices $S=\{s_1,...,s_k\}$ of possibly different dimensions such that every face of $s_i$ is also in $S$ and so that if $s_1, s_2$ intersect, then their intersection is a common face between them.
+We'll discuss two ways: simplicial complexes and delta spaces.
+The first is basically gluing simplices together in order to approximate our space with a polygonal homeomorphic version of it.
+Formally, **simplicial complex** on $\mathbb{R^n}$ is a set of simplices $S=\{s_1,...,s_k\}$ of possibly different dimensions such that every face of $s_i$ is also in $S$ and so that if $s_1, s_2$ intersect, then their intersection is a common face between them.
 This means simplicial complexes are constructed by simplices through disjoint unions or gluing their faces together.

-For example, a square can be seen as a simplicial complex with two 2-simplices, as below.
+For example, a square can be seen as a simplicial complex with two 2-simplices glued on a common edge, as below.
+These are usually called **quads**.
+If we use $\Delta^2$ and $\angled{(0, 1), (1, 1), (1, 0)}$ glued along the edge $\angled{(0, 1), (1, 0)}$ to form a quad, we call this simplex the "**standard quad**".

+IMG!!! (quad)

-IMG!!!
+IMG!!! (complexos gerais)

 Indeed, many spaces of interest can be described as homeomorphic to a simplicial complex on $\mathbb{R}^n$, at least for a high enough $n$.
 When this is the case, we say our space is triangulable, since in the two-dimensional, surface case this is equivalent to dividing our embedded space into triangles.
-Generally, a **triangulation** of a space is a homeomorphic space which is a simplicial complex-- i.e., it is a **polygonal topological approximation**.
+Generally, a **triangulation** of a space is a homeomorphic space to it which is a simplicial complex-- i.e., it is a **polygonal topological approximation**.

 Let's see some examples of complexes homeomorphic to spaces of interest.
 First, the $\Delta^n$ themselves give us a simplicial model of $D^n$.
 For the n-dimensional sphere $S^n$, $\partial \Delta^n$ is a complex homeomorphic to it.
 In the case of the circle, this is just the three edges of a triangle.

+IMG!!!

 What about, say, a cylinder?
-This can be done by gluing four squares in sequence, and then gluing the first and last ones together as well, forming a "square straw".
+This can be done by gluing four quads in sequence, and then gluing the first and last ones together as well, forming a "square straw".

 IMG!!!

+Schematically, we could represent this triangulation as follows

 For the torus, this is a bit more intricate.
 We can first form a skewed cylinder with two triangles as its boundary.
 Make three copies of this shape, and then glue them together in their boundaries, as shown below.